So what is it about India that makes people come and visit it?

 I must caution you though that so important is this “event” for any traveller in India that were you to return back to your home country without a video or a photo of a horse, donkey, or camel on the road, no one will believe that you were ever in this country.
 You will share your holiday photos with your head hanging low for you would have failed in what seems like the simplest of tasks.

-Because this attraction is never really planned – which makes it free, another benefit – nor are you going to find it on any itinerary, the surprise factor works wonders for its success – like this lonesome donkey that decided to roam around our locality yesterday.
+Because this is an unplanned attraction – which makes it free, another benefit – the surprise factor works wonders for its success.
+Just like coming across this lonesome donkey that decided to roam around our locality yesterday.

-Imagine, you are on your way to see the Qutub Minar in Delhi, and before you even get near it, you feel the car slow down, and then see the driver turn the steering wheel a little to the right.
-Your mind begins to wander, your heartbeat goes up a notch, and the curiosity finally makes you look out.
+Now imagine, you are on your way to see the Qutub Minar in Delhi, and before you even get near it, you feel the car slow down.
+Then, you feel the driver turn the steering wheel a little to the right.
+Your mind begins to wander, your heartbeat goes up a notch, and the curiosity finally makes you look outside.

 There you have it.
 The lovely sight of a flock of sheep walking merrily in the middle of the road, out on a leisurely walk, unaware and unconcerned about what happens around them.
 Heck!
 I want a life like that.